Moka Pot vs. French Press – Old School Coffee Maker Showdown

 #2 – Grind Flexibility & Convenience

 Your Moka pot has a special brew basket that you fill with ground coffee.
-The nice thing about these pots is that you can grab your favorite pre-ground coffee because the standard grind setting works just fine.
+The nice thing about these pots is that you can grab your favourite pre-ground coffee because the standard grind setting works just fine.
 If you prefer to grind your beans, however, there is plenty of room to fine-tune your grind.
 Just be sure not to go too fine; otherwise the water won’t be able to push through the grounds, and you’ll end up with a weak extraction (our worst nightmare)

 Because the French press relies so heavily on steeping, the coffee needs to be ground as coarsely as possible to maximize surface area for extraction.